Jade-Jones-dev/hot-sauce/README.md

 3. **Spice Rating**: Users can rate the spiciness of the content they consume, adding a sense of heat to the platform.

-4. **Trending Content**: The hottest and spiciest content will be showcased as trending, bringing more heat to the top.

-5. **Spice Categories**: Content is organized into different spice categories for easy discovery.

-6. **Search and Filter**: Users can search for specific content or filter content based on spiciness level or category.

-7. **Social Sharing**: Share the hottest content on other social media platforms to spread the heat.

-8. **User Interactions**: Users can like, comment, and share their favorite spicy posts.
+4. **User Interactions**: Users can like, comment, and share their favorite spicy posts.

 ## Getting Started